Alexdiaz711/NBA-2nd-Half-Predictions/README.md

 </p>

 At this point, the data is almost ready for modeling.
 The final step is to define the target variable.
-The target variable for the model is whether or not the home team score more points after halftime than the away team (1 = yes, 0 = no).
+The target variable for the model is whether or not the home team scored more points after halftime than the away team (1 = yes, 0 = no).
 The variable is categorical and created by asking is '2-Half H-A' > 0.
 The target variable is 1 about 53% of the time, so there is no need for class rebalancing.

+The data required extensive cleaning and processing to get to this point.
+The script which executes all of the cleaning can be found at '/src/JoinAndClean.py' in this repository.

 ## Tuning Models